 Cadel Evans rode this Ridley 'Helium' road bike during the 2008 Tour de France, the legendary three-week stage race held every July.
 Riding for the Silence-Lotto team, he held the most coveted prize in professional cycling, the leader's yellow jersey, for five stages.
 During stage 17 of the 2008 race, Spanish climber Carlos Sastre of Team CSC completed a spectacular ascent of the Alpe d’Huez, taking the overall lead.

-By the penultimate stage time trial, Evans needed to ride 1-minute and 34 seconds faster than Sastre.
+By the penultimate stage time trial, Evans needed to ride one minute and 34 seconds faster than Sastre.
 He beat Sastre’s time and jumped to second place overall, but he remained 58 seconds behind at the end of the tour.
 This was the second year in a row that Evans had come second in the tour.

 Then, in 2011, Evans became the first Australian to win the Tour de France.
 At the age of 34, he was among the oldest winners in the race's history.
 His tour win crowned an impressive list of successes since he had turned professional 10 years early, which included winning the 2009 World Road Championships in Switzerland.